bateskevin/PSAtlas/docs/Project.md

 1. **Title** --> This will be the Title of this step.

-2 **Description** --> This will be the task-position you leave the people who do your lesson.
+2 **Description** --> This will be the task-position you leave the people who do your Guide.
 Make it very clear what you want them to do.

 3. **Hint** --> If you feel like it's needed, you can leave a hint to how this task could get solved.
-The Hints can get called by the people who do your lesson.
+The Hints can get called by the people who do your Guide.

 ### Template.ps1